Profile information

 Can possibly accept pets

 We have a lab mix and a Great Pyrenees mix who are both very friendly.
 They get along well with most dogs.
-We now have a cat too, and he stays upstairs all the time.
+We now have 2 cats as well.

 How many Workawayers can stay?